Configuring Screenless Devices for Schools

 • Visual support in supervised spaces: simple visual badges or cues where appropriate

-Any adaptations should be configured during setup, not improvised in the middle of lessons.
-Document the adjustment and keep it consistent.
+Make those adjustments during setup, not in the middle of lessons.
+Record the change and keep it consistent.

 Reduce distraction by design